devjgm/papers/cpp_civil_time.md

   [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) rely on the Gregorian calendar, so this seems like a reasonable simplification.
 * Civil times are time zone independent.
-This frees programmers from the complexities of daylight-saving, UTC offset transitions, and even leap seconds, while working in the civil time domain.
+This frees programmers from the complexities of daylight-saving time, UTC offset transitions, and even leap seconds, while working in the civil time domain.
 Programmers can instead reason using the simple rules of the calendar and write code that is agnostic of time zone.
 (Note: leap seconds, like DST, are YMDHMS constraints that are